Ahkam: Five ruling types

+The legal and moral verdict depends on whether the action is committed out of necessity (ḍarūra).

 It is a sin or a crime to perform a forbidden action or not to perform a mandatory action.
 Reprehensible acts should be avoided, but they are not considered to be sinful or punishable in court.
 Avoiding reprehensible acts and performing recommended acts is held to be subject of reward in the afterlife, while allowed actions entail no judgement from God.
-Jurists disagree on whether the term ḥalāl covers the first three or the first four categories.
-The legal and moral verdict depends on whether the action is committed out of necessity (ḍarūra).